rtqichen/beta-tcvae/README.md

 ```
 Specify `--conv` to use the convolutional VAE.
 We used a mlp for dSprites and conv for 3d faces.
 To see all options, use the `-h` flag.

+The main computational difference between beta-VAE and beta-TCVAE is summarized in [these lines](vae_quant.py#L220-L228).

 To evaluate the MIG of a model:
 ```
 python disentanglement_metrics.py --checkpt [checkpt]